 Epimetheus begged his brother to be allowed to distribute traits to the new creatures, and Prometheus agreed.
 So, Epimetheus made some of them strong but slow, others weak but fast.
 He gave some deadly teeth and claws, and made others defenseless but stealthy enough to pass unseen, or able to fly away from danger.
 He gave some hides and hair that were resistant to cold, while he made others resistant to heat.
 He gave some a taste for meat, some for plants, some for a mixture of the two.
 He made those who were most at risk in the world capable of birthing many young who grew to become adults very quickly, while he gave those less at risk a longer period of pregnancy and a longer stretch of vulnerable childhood.
 By all these means, he hoped to create a balance in the world, preventing any animal from coming to utterly dominate the others, whilst also preventing any of them from going entirely extinct.
 He was rather proud of himself when he finished his work and stepped back to survey it.

-The place where the eagles met must mark the exact center of the world.
+The spot where the eagles met marked the exact center of the world.
 It was a lovely place, sheltered in the lee of the mountain known as Parnassus.
 Here were two towering cliffs which Zeus named the Phaedriades, or “shining ones,” for the way that the sun glinted off their surfaces at noontime.
 A stream of cold, clear water plunged over the cliffs and collected in a pool at their base, on a plateau with a breathtaking view of the valley below, dotted with olive groves.
 Gaia, the Earth Mother, had long known of this beautiful place, and had long considered it sacred.
 She gave healing and enlightenment to anyone who drank its waters.

-Zeus now decided to mark the place with the original stone which his father Cronus had been tricked into swallowing in his stead — the very object which had given him and the rest of the young gods their chance to reign.
+Zeus now decided to mark the place with the stone which his father Cronus had been tricked into swallowing in his stead — the very object which had given him and the rest of the young gods their chance to reign.
 He renamed the stone the omphalos, a word meaning “navel,” for it now marked the navel of the world.
-And he named the place where it now lay Delphi — meaning a hollow or a womb, a name appropriate for the navel of the world and central locus of all of the world’s bounties.
+And he named the place where it now lay Delphi — meaning a hollow or a womb, a name appropriate for the navel of the world and central locus of all of its bounties.

 But meanwhile Epimetheus was realizing that he’d miscalculated: he’d distributed all of the gifts that were his to bestow, but there was still one animal left naked and helpless, having received none of them.
 Ironically, this was the most pleasant creature of all of them to look upon, the only one whose form was close to that of the gods.
 When Epimetheus sheepishly told his brother about the problem, Prometheus decided it would be a grave injustice to send the handsome creature out into the world so ill-equipped to survive.
 So, he sneaked into the quarters of Athena, the goddess of wisdom, and stole from her knowledge of fire; then he sneaked into the workshop of Hephaestus, the god of engineering and craftsmanship, and stole knowledge of those things as well.
-He gave all of these to the helpless creature which he named man.
-In doing so, he created an animal vastly more formidable than any other — the only one able to augment its innate physical gifts with tools which it builds for itself.
+He gave all of these to the helpless creature, which he named “man.”
+In doing so, he created an animal vastly more formidable than any other — the only one able to augment its innate physical gifts with tools which it makes for itself.

 When Zeus saw what Prometheus had done, he was livid with him for creating a being neither fully animal nor fully divine, simultaneously too close to and too far from the gods for anyone’s comfort.
-And, indeed, these absurdly weak creatures began comporting themselves like gods in no time at all, building and making things and lording it over the other animals.
+And, indeed, these absurdly weak creatures began comporting themselves like gods in no time at all, building and making things and exploiting the other animals.
 For at this time there was no hardship in the world of men — no sickness except for that of old age, no war, no want.
 The land around them was bountiful and their work was easy.

-Zeus demanded a meeting with the upstarts, to be brokered by their champion Prometheus, in which he would explain to them what was their domain and what was his.
+Zeus demanded a meeting with the upstarts, to be brokered by their champion Prometheus, during which he would explain to them what was their domain and what was his.
 As the host of the meeting, Prometheus slaughtered a prize ox for his guests’ repast.
 But there was something odd about the two portions into which he divided it.
 One portion was made up of all the best cuts, sizzling temptingly there on the platter.
 The other was nothing but gristle, skin, and entrails.
 “How unfairly you have divided the portions!” exclaimed Zeus.

 Prometheus merely smiled and said, “Zeus, most glorious and greatest of the eternal gods, take whichever of these portions your heart within you bids.”
 So, Zeus took the fine portion — only to discover that beneath the thin top layer of cleverly distributed choice cuts were only bones.
 Meanwhile the other portion, which went to the men, proved to disguise most of the best meat underneath its offal.

 In a rage at being humiliated in this public way, Zeus terminated the meeting and took back from men Athena’s gift of fire, without which most of the arts of Hephaestus were useless.
-Undaunted, Prometheus promptly stole it back and returned it to them.
+But an equally enraged Prometheus promptly stole it back and returned it to them.
 This was playing a dangerous game indeed.
 Zeus narrowed his eyes and looked hard at Prometheus.
 The clever Titan, he said, wasn’t the only wily one in the world: “Surpassing all in cunning, you are glad that you have outwitted me and stolen fire.
 A great plague to you yourself and to men that shall be.
 I will give men as the price for fire an evil thing in which they may all be glad of heart while they embrace their own destruction.”

 He called together the other young gods and demanded that they create the most tempting woman the world had ever seen.
 Hephaestus gave her a body of perfect form and a face as beautiful as that of any of the goddesses; Athena clothed her in the finest garments and jewelry; Hermes gave her the most sultry of voices and taught her to beguile with it; Aphrodite gave her an erotic aura irresistible to men.
 When they were done, they named her Pandora, which means “gift.”
 Then Zeus fashioned a jar, and placed into it all of the evils of the world of men that we have since come to know: disease, toil, violence, and all the pain that accompanies them.
-He told Pandora not to open the jar until she was accepted into the society of man, for otherwise its contents would have no effect.
+He told Pandora not to open the jar until she was accepted into the society of men, for otherwise its contents would have no effect.
 Now, he just needed a messenger to take her down to his victims.

 Knowing that Prometheus would see right through his gambit, Zeus delivered Pandora instead to his dimmer brother Epimetheus.
 Prometheus had in fact told his brother not to accept any gifts from the gods under any circumstances, but as usual Epimetheus had forgotten the warning.
 So, he duly introduced Pandora to the society of men, who, mesmerized by her beauty, rushed to welcome her in.
 Once inside, she opened her jar, and all of the evils of the world we know escaped to fester among men for all eternity.
-The earth was no longer as bountiful; resources became scarce.
+The earth was no longer so bountiful; resources became scarce.
 While some men tried to toil honestly, others tried to take from their peers the things they had by violence, while still others sickened and died before their time.
 For good measure, Zeus smote the proud cities which men had built into rubble, then watched from his perch on Mount Olympus as they scurried over the countryside like ants, squabbling with one another as they cast about frantically for food and shelter.

 It now remained only for Zeus to take his revenge upon Prometheus.
 And, indeed, for him Zeus reserved the cruelest punishment of all.
 He bound Prometheus with chains to a mountainside and cut his belly open.
 Every day, an eagle — the special bird of Zeus — came to him and slowly nibbled his liver away; then, every night, the magic of Zeus caused the liver to regenerate for the next day’s torture.
 This was to be Prometheus’s fate for all eternity.